 Continued rollouts of legal sports betting along with the addition of online casino play have been dominating the weekly news headlines in the overall US gaming industry.
 However, another popular gambling activity recently got some ink for its latest expansion in the marketplace.

-As part of legislation that expanded gambling options in Michigan, online poker officially made its debut on Jan.
+As part of legislation that expanded gambling options in Michigan casino games, online poker officially made its debut on Jan.
 29. After a much anticipated waiting period, PokerStars went live.
 This was just one week after online casino gambling made its debut in the state.

 The initial response from in-state players has been strong.
 While online sports betting and now online casino games will continue to lead the way, online poker has the ability to enhance the overall tax revenue generated from all three activities.

 Previously limited to poker rooms in land-based casinos, poker has continued to capitalize on its spike in popularity in the early 2000’s fueled by Texas Hold’em.
-In more recent years, the action shifted online in established casino markets such as Nevada and New Jersey.
+In more recent years, the action shifted online in established markets such as Nevada casinos and New Jersey onilne casinos.

 Added revenue has been the driving force behind the expansion of online poker across the US.
 Demand is not as nearly as high as legal sports betting but the poker industry is encouraged by the solid response in its latest legal market.